 Best things to do in Sayulita Mexico

-Surfing is the reason why Sayulita has become so famous.
-While the town is known for its calm breaks that attract many newbie surfers, there are plenty of spots for more advanced surfers in the area.
-Take a lesson in one of the surfing schools in Sayulita like Lunazul, or WildMex Surf and Adventure to enjoy one of the best things to do in Sayulita!
+Surfing in Sayulita 🏄🏽♂️ is one of the best in Mexico.
+While the town is known for its calm breaks that attract many newbie surfers, there are plenty of spots for more advanced surfers in the area like Punta Mita and Litibu that are within driving distance.

-2. Hike Monkey Mountain
+2. Hike Monkey Mountain near Sayulita

-Hiking to the top of this jungle-covered hill is a great way to get some exercise and enjoy the stunning views of the Nayarit coastline.
-The hike is 5.7-mile out-and-back trail with some steep sections, so don’t forget to bring plenty of water and wear good hiking shoes.
+Hiking to the top of this jungle-covered hill is a great way to get exercise and enjoy the stunning views of the Nayarit coastline.
+The hike is 5.7-mile out-and-back trail with steep sections, so bring water and wear good hiking shoes.

 3. Grab some ice cream

 As someone who loves ice cream, I think you should visit at least one of Sayulita’s ice cream shops! 😊 There are many small ice cream shops in Sayulita where you can try paletas, a traditional Mexican ice cream that looks similar to a popsicle; or shaved ice that has a multitude of flavors.

 The town used to have a problem with poachers stealing turtles’ eggs, but luckily, things have changed.
 Thanks to the efforts of local volunteers turtles can now nest safely, and tourists can also learn about conservation initiatives.

 The coastline is home to several types of turtles including Olive Ridley and Leatherback Turtles, the second smallest sea turtles in the world.
 Although turtles spend most of their life in the water, the females come to the coastline to lay their eggs.